Whether you’re new or old to the catering business, I bet you’ve heard others recommend the use of software.

 Well, they are.
 Especially if you’re keen on taking online orders.

-A piece of catering software helps organize your catering operations.
+A piece of catering automation software helps organize your catering operations.
 And with the right one, you can automate the entire online ordering process.

 QSR Magazine’s Daniel Smith, confirmed this when he said: